 A Lunar Month Or “Moonth”

-Ancient civilizations around the world often used the phases of the Moon as a calendar.
+Ancient civilizations around the world often used the lunar phases as a calendar.
 They would mark the passing of time by lunar months or “moonths.”
 Similar to the length of a month (approximately four weeks), a lunar month is the period of time it takes for the lunar cycle to repeat–roughly 29.5 days.

 The most common start to a lunar month is the “new” phase.
 However this name once had a different meaning.
 In the ancient sense, it referred the first moment that the Moon could be observed (after being completely invisible in the sky) as it emerged in a waning crescent stage, appearing to be reborn in light.
 Stargazers would witness the slimmest crescent hanging in the twilight of the western sky and call it “new,” but this sight actually occurs approximately 12-24 hours after the point that astronomers would consider to be “new” today.

 Once a crescent was sighted, the new month would begin.
-The timing of annual religious holidays including Lunar New Year, Ramadan, Easter, and Rosh Hashanah are linked to accurately identifying phases of the Moon.
-After centuries of such observations, ancient cultures could then calculate the timing of the actual new Moon without seeing it.
+The timing of annual religious holidays including Lunar New Year, Ramadan, Easter, and Rosh Hashanah are linked to accurately identifying lunar phases.
+After centuries of such observations, ancient cultures could then calculate the timing without having to see it.
 If their predictions were accurate enough, they could even forecast the most dramatic of astronomical events: a total solar eclipse!
-(Solar eclipses only happen during a new Moon.
+(Solar eclipses only happen during a “new” phase.
 The next one occurs on April 8, 2024.
 Learn more!)

 Related: Learn more about lunar phases